-JL Beers has four locations you can visit so there’s really no reason as to why you wouldn’t stop in for a sip.
+JL Beers has four locations you can visit so there’s really no reason why you wouldn’t stop in for a sip.
 I went to the downtown bar and was welcomed in by the kindest of bartenders– something I truly value.
 When I arrived, the scene was quite an interesting one.
-In the outdoor seating, there were two little old women gossiping and drinking their beers with a side of a good looking burger.
+In the outdoor seating, there were two little old women gossiping and drinking their beers with a side of a good-looking burger.
 I was hitting myself for eating before this stop.
 Once inside, the regulars sat at the single bar seating and a young man read a book at the end of the counter.

 A beer I wish I would’ve tried: Wilderness Tuxedo P.O.G